 Q. Do I need a vaccine if I have already had COVID-19?

-A. A seasonal flu vaccine will not protect you from COVID-19.
+A. Yes.
+A seasonal flu vaccine will not protect you from COVID-19.
 Being infected with both the flu and COVID-19 at the same time could lead to a more severe illness, which is why it is more important now than ever to get the flu vaccine.

-Q. Is a COVID-19 vaccine safe?
+Q. Are the COVID-19 vaccines safe?

-Q: How was the COVID-19 vaccine studied?
+Q. How was the COVID-19 vaccine studied?

 Q. Can the COVID-19 vaccine cause me to become infected or infect others?